Mikcl/ShapeBias/README.md

 The code is intended to run in Google Colab (Colab), although can be configured if you have your own GPU.

-Open a Colab notebook (or alternatively see the link for a complete set up: https://colab.research.google.com/drive/1UWgWIGu0RCuGbANeQPRXZ_Ta4wYKlmZq)
+Open a Colab notebook (or alternatively see the link for a set up - open in playground to run, may need to connect to GPU [step 1]: https://colab.research.google.com/drive/1UWgWIGu0RCuGbANeQPRXZ_Ta4wYKlmZq)

 There are a few key steps to get up and running in the Colab environment.